Skip to main content

 Also known as: choosing bandeja or vibora, overhead shot selection

-Both shots exist to handle the same category of ball: a lob too deep for a smash but not so perfect that it forces a full defensive reset.
-The decision inputs are the lob's depth and height, the player's own footing and balance at contact, and the opposing pair's court position — particularly whether their backhand corner, the víbora's typical target, is exposed.
+Both shots exist to handle the same category of ball.
+This means a lob too deep for a smash but not.
+As a result, perfect that it forces a full defensive reset.
+The decision inputs are the lob's depth and height, the player's own footing and balance at contact.
+The opposing pair's court position.
+This means especially whether their backhand corner, the víbora's typical target, is exposed.

-The standard coaching heuristic is to default to the bandeja whenever the read is uncertain, since it never surrenders net position even when the point continues past that shot.
-A mistimed víbora attempt — rushed wrist snap, feet not fully set — breaks down far more easily into a weak or netted ball than a mistimed bandeja does, because the víbora depends on a grip and wrist mechanic that only holds up under stable footing.
+The standard heuristic is to take the conservative shot whenever the read is uncertain, since it never surrenders net position even when the rally continues.
+The attacking version breaks down far more easily when mistimed.
+This means a rushed wrist snap with the feet unset produces a weak or netted ball.
+This means.
+This is because it depends on a mechanic that only holds up from stable footing.
 The víbora is best reserved for lobs the player is genuinely set up for, with a clear, uncontested side-glass target available.

 Reading the specific opponents also shifts the decision.
-Some pairs are especially vulnerable to the víbora's side-glass angle — weak lateral movement, or a backhand pickup from the corner that consistently breaks down — which should tip the choice toward the víbora more often against that pair.
-Against a mobile, well-covering pair, the steadier bandeja may produce more sustainable pressure across a full match than repeatedly forcing a lower-percentage víbora.
+Some pairs are especially vulnerable to the víbora's side-glass angle.
+This means weak lateral movement, or a backhand pickup from the corner that reliably breaks down.
+This means which should tip the choice toward the víbora more often against that pair.
+Against a mobile, well-covering pair, the steadier shot can produce more sustainable pressure across a full match than repeatedly forcing a lower-percentage one.

-On a moderate lob to the backhand side, the net player notices the opposing backhand corner has broken down all match and chooses a víbora aimed at the side glass rather than the safer bandeja, betting on a pattern that has already worked twice.
+On a moderate lob to the backhand side, the net player notices the opposing backhand corner has broken down all match and goes for the side glass rather than the safe reset, betting on a pattern that has already worked twice.

 Why it matters

-Treating every moderate lob the same way — always bandeja, or always forcing a víbora — gives up either pressure or reliability.
+Treating every moderate lob the same way gives up either pressure or reliability.
 Making the decision deliberately, based on footing and the specific opponent, extracts more value from every moderate lob than a fixed default would.

 How it shows up on video

-Watch the grip and wrist preparation as the swing begins — a víbora shows the wrist cocked for a lateral snap, while a bandeja stays neutral throughout.
+Watch the wrist as the swing begins — cocked for a lateral snap on the attacking version, neutral throughout on the conservative one.
 Compare which shot was chosen against the lob's actual depth and the player's footing to see whether the decision matched the situation.

 Common mistakes

-• Forcing a víbora attempt when off-balance or rushed, rather than defaulting to the more forgiving bandeja.
+• Forcing the aggressive shot when off-balance or rushed, rather than taking the forgiving one.

-• Defaulting to the bandeja so consistently that opponents stop fearing the víbora and simply anticipate a safe, deep ball every time.
+• Playing safe so reliably that opponents stop respecting the alternative and simply anticipate a deep ball every time.

 • Failing to adjust the decision based on a specific opponent's known weaknesses on one side of the court.